makeitcloudy/makeitcloudy.github.io/_posts/2022-04-03-how-to-configure-your-visual-studio-code-to-make-use-of-github.md

 7. Commit
 8. Sync Changes

 Starting this point of time your local repository is your single source of truth and this is the place where you make changes and upload them remotelly.
+When you jump to another device and update your repository

+9. Fetch the repository.
+10. Pull updates from the repository.
+11. Start updating it.
+12. Then stage, commit and sync changes.

 ## Summary

-That's it
+That's it.
+Ps.
+It may be far from the best practices, and still left much to be desired, never the less you can start from here.

 Last update: 2022.04.03